civican/legisinfo/44-1/bills/S-12/bill_text.md

 ### Section 490.014

-The prosecutor, or a person who is subject to an order **made** under section 490.012, may appeal from a decision of the court under section **490.012 or 490.013** on any ground of appeal that raises a question of law or of mixed law and fact.
+The prosecutor, or a person who is subject to an order made under section 490.012, may appeal from a decision of the court under section 490.012 or 490.013 on any ground of appeal that raises a question of law or of mixed law and fact.
 The appeal court may

 dismiss the appeal; or

-allow **the appeal** and order a new hearing, quash **or amend** the order or make an order that may be made under **section 490.012**.

-> **Explanatory Note**:
-> Existing text of section 490.014:
-> *Existing Text*:
-> > The prosecutor, or a person who is subject to an order under subsection 490.012(2), may appeal from a decision of the court under that subsection on any ground of appeal that raises a question of law or of mixed law and fact.
-The appeal court may dismiss the appeal, or allow it and order a new hearing, quash the order or make an order that may be made under that subsection.
+allow the appeal and order a new hearing, quash or amend the order or make an order that may be made under section 490.012.

 ### Section 10

   **(1)** Paragraph 490.015(1)(c) of the Act is replaced by the following:

-    if 20 years have elapsed since the order was made, in the case of an order referred to in paragraph 490.013(2)(c) or **in any of subsections** 490.013(3), (5) **or (6)**.
+    if 20 years have elapsed since the order was made, in the case of an order referred to in paragraph 490.013(2)(c) or in any of subsections 490.013(3), (5) or (6).

   **(2)** Subsection 490.015(3) of the Act is replaced by the following:

-    **(3)** Despite subsections (1) and (2), a person may apply for a termination order once they receive a pardon, once a record suspension is ordered **or once they are absolutely discharged under paragraph 672.54(a)**.
+    **(3)** Despite subsections (1) and (2), a person may apply for a termination order once they receive a pardon, once a record suspension is ordered or once they are absolutely discharged under paragraph 672.54(a).

 ### Section 11